 Spotlight: Starter Bakery

 Queen-a what?
-That’s a typical question on our Oakland Temescal Tastes Tour when guests first encounter the decadent deliciousness that is the kouign-amann, a round pastry similar to a croissant that’s made with salted, European-style butter and boasts a crispy, caramelized crown of sugar.
+That’s a typical question on our Oakland Temescal Tastes Food Tour when guests first encounter the decadent deliciousness that is the kouign-amann, a round pastry similar to a croissant that’s made with salted, European-style butter and boasts a crispy, caramelized crown of sugar.

 The kouign-amann hails from the northern coastal French province of Brittany.
 Its name, (pronounced kween ah-MON), comes from the words for butter and cake in Breton, a Celtic language related to Gaelic not French.
 It’s a tasty, texture-rich treat: a crunchy, flaky, folded package that’s a little sweet and a little salty.